duzun/P2PEG/README.md

 Internally each peer generates random data using some system data, server performance/load, some PRNGs (Pseudo Random Number Generators) available to PHP, timing and client supplied data.
 This way the generated data apears unpredictable to the connecting peer and at the same time is also influenced by all connecting peers.

 If the peer doesn't trust the other peer to be "honest", it can contact multiple peers to gather the random bits.
-And the collected data is always combinet with the peer's secred and some internat random data.
+And the collected data is always combinet with the peer's secret and some internat random data.

 Each peer adds to the entropy of the other peer by suppling variable data with the request (in purpos or not) and by the fact of connecting to the server (the exact request time is also accounted), thus changing internal state of the `P2PEG`.